-The assessment of the project modalities Small Project and Large Project will take 6 weeks to complete, while for the project modalities Development Intervention and Resilience and Democratic Development Ukraine the assessment will take 9 weeks to complete.
+The assessment of an application will take 6 weeks to complete.
 Note that the assessment process for all modalities will be prolonged if the deadline collides with holiday periods in Denmark (summer, Christmas, Easter, fall, and winter breaks).

 7.3 Principles for administration and grant approval